 Hello!
 My name is Maya and I have lived in and around the entire DMV area.
 When I first moved out this way in the spring of 2006 I lived in Old Town, Alexandria, then moved to D.C. (this is where I lived when I started my blog), then moved to Chesapeake Beach, Maryland, and now I’m back in the Old Town/Del Ray Virginia area.
 Whoa!
-My life is centered around my fabulous husband, sweet, lovable pit bull named Violet, and our newest addition to the family, our adorable daughter, Ava.
+My life is centered around my fabulous husband, sweet, lovable pit bull named Violet, and our two adorable children, Ava (3.5 years old) and Luke (almost 4 months old)!
 I decided to start Bee in DC to write about all the things that interest and inspire me, and that are near and dear to me.
 These things include travel – international and domestic – and living in our nation’s capital!

 I blame my love of travel on my parents.
 They are both extremely adventurous, love traveling to different places, and embracing different cultures.
 These traits contributed to our moving all around the U.S. and to different parts of the world.

 From age 3 to 6 my parents, my younger brother Marshall, and I lived on an island in the Pacific near Guam, called Chuke Islands.

 Many, many years later (after living in New Orleans and Georgia), my family and I moved to Cairo, Egypt when I was entering high school.
 I ended up graduating from my high school there, Cairo American College.

 It was this life-altering experience that made me completely embrace the world of traveling to different countries and learning about new and unique cultures.
 At first you wouldn’t think this, but geographically Egypt is right in the thick of the world, so it made traveling to different countries a bit easier than from the U.S. In addition to going on trips with my family, our school incorporated travel into its curriculum, i.e. if you took Spanish as a second language, then you had the opportunity to travel to Spain for a week, etc.